ECP-VeloC/KVTree/README.md

 The Key-Value Tree (KVTree) library provides a fully extensible C data structure modeled after Perl hashes.

 KVTree was originally part of the SCR Library.
-For now, documentation can be found within the SCR library.

 ## Quickstart